AthomsG/TAC_Thesis/four_peaks/README.md

 ### Stopping the Experiments

 To stop all running experiments, press `Ctrl+C` in the terminal where the script is running.
 This will trigger the cleanup function, which terminates all `tmux` sessions related to the experiments and exits the script gracefully.

-## Script Breakdown

-### Function Definitions

-- **run_experiment**: Starts a new `tmux` session for each experiment with a unique name based on the hyperparameters.
-- **display_progress**: Updates and displays the progress bar.
-- **cleanup**: Terminates all running `tmux` sessions related to the experiments and exits the script.

-### Main Loop

-The main loop iterates over all combinations of `alpha` and `discretizations` values.
-For each combination, it runs experiments in parallel for each seed value.
-It waits for all experiments in a batch to complete before proceeding to the next set of hyperparameters and updates the progress bar accordingly.

-## Example Output

-\`\`\`bash
-Completed 1 out of 22 experiments (4.55%).
-Completed 2 out of 22 experiments (9.09%).
-...
-Completed 22 out of 22 experiments (100.00%).
-All experiments completed.
-\`\`\`

-## Conclusion

-This script provides an efficient way to run multiple experiments in parallel while keeping track of their progress.
-The use of `tmux` sessions allows for easy management and cleanup of running processes.
-By following the instructions above, you can set up and run your own performance experiments with this script.